qcri-social/AIDR/Persister-Tester.md

 ## Execution

 The persister test should generate a collection name as `YYYYMMDDhhssmm-persister-test`.
-It should also generate synthetic Twitter messages with fixed texts but random tweetids.
+It should also generate synthetic Twitter messages with random texts and random tweetids.

 **Phase A**: test the collector persister.